Baby Tarpon Bonanza

 I made a decent cast and began stripping.
 A fish broke out of the school and opened it’s bucket mouth to inhale my fly.
-Just as it was clamping down on the fly I managed an ill-fated “trout-set” and rescued the fly safely up and away from the surprised fish.
+Just as it was clamping down on the fly I managed an ill-fated “trout-set” and rescued the fly safely up and away from the surprised fish (and guide).

-If you’ve ever dreamed of going after tarpon, take my advice and at least start with baby and juvenile fish.
-You’ll learn all the same techniques you can use on the big ones if and when you go.
+If you’ve ever dreamed of going after tarpon, take my advice and start with baby and juvenile fish.
+You’ll learn all the same techniques you can use on the big ones - if and when you go.

 In my case, I have so much more fun with the smaller silver kings, I have no reason to switch.